Undine Beta · NVIDIA RTX · CUDA 12 · Windows

 • Bubbles for underwater aeration with buoyant upward motion

-• Separate <run>/whitewater/frame_XXXXXX.gpfb cache with kind, age, radius, velocity, and id attributes
+• Separate versioned <run>/whitewater/frame_XXXXXX.gpfb cache with kind, age, radius, velocity, and id attributes

 • Independent Blender viewport toggles for fluid, spray, foam, and bubbles